Vandivier/afterecon/content/2016-01-24-problems-with-the-sat-score.md

 ---
-title: Problems With the SAT Score
+title: "Problems With the SAT Score"
 date: 2016-01-24 17:12:46
 author: John Vandivier
 ---